 Beach Bedroom for a Preteen Boy

 If you're looking for a great decorating theme for a preteen boy, consider the beach.
-For this age, you won't want anything cutesy, or too much in the way of sea life.
-Instead, take a tip from JS Home Design, and decorate with foggy gray, a simple ocean photo, and plenty of texture in the accents, such as the throw pillows here.Continue to 33 of 50 below.
+For this age, you won't want anything cutesy or even too much in the way of sea life.
+Instead, take a tip from JS Home Design and decorate with foggy gray, a simple ocean photo, and plenty of texture in the accents, such as with throw pillows.Continue to 33 of 50 below.

 33 of 50